Katterrina/fimuni_statnice/specializace/s4_programovani_s_omezujicimi_podminkami.md

 - definition: support for $a \in D_i := \{<j,b>| b\in D_j, (a,b) \in c_{i,j}\}$
     - value $y$ in $D_j$ supports value $x$ in $D_i$ if $V_i=x, V_j=y$ satisfies all binary constraints over $V_i, V_j$
 - use supports in a consistency algorithm
-    - maintain for each value a list of values that it support
+    - maintain for each value a list of values that it supports
-        - it knows who to tell if it disappear
+        - it knows who to tell if it disappears
     - maintain for each value count of its supports

 ```python